moleike/moleike.github.io/content/pages/about.md

 I enjoy telling stories and going down rabbit holes.
-I have always been fascinated by the interplay between theory and practice in programming, and enjoy exploring that through various lenses, specifically tools for formal reasoning about programs.
+I have always been fascinated by the interplay between theory and practice in programming, and enjoy exploring that through various lenses, specifically, through the use emerging tools for reasoning about programs.
 More broadly, I have a long-standing interest in mathematical logic and computer science.

+If you want to reach me out with ideas, projects, or just want to say hi, I go by the moniker _moleike_ on social media and online communities.